Starring: Tyler Labine, Alan Tudyk and Katrina Bowden

 1 male thrown into incinerator, burned to death (story)

 1 male accidentally set ablaze

-1 female face shredded on tree-trimming saw by accident, immolated in TNT explosion
+1 female had her face shredded on tree-trimming saw by accident, immolated in TNT explosion

 1 female immolated in TNT explosion

 (In case yer wondering why I sometimes spell "evil" as "evol"?
 Cuz it's a play on the word "love".
 Cheesy, but for Bloody Valentine week, I'm super cheesy!)